 In 1920 all railway services in German lands merged to form new Deutsche Reichsbahn Gesellschaft (DRG).
 As it might be expected, equipment unification immediately became a major problem, as all previously independent national companies had ordered locomotives and rolling stock in accordance with their own specific demands, so DRG roster represented a collection of various types, often obsolete.
 Many of these engines were promptly withdrawn and scrapped (1515 locomotives in 1924 alone) and obviously new ones had to follow.
 A special commission for locomotive design unification was formed and its activity was to have a profound influence on German locomotives between two world wars and appearance of new, standardized types.

 Among others, a light steam locomotive for local traffic was necessary.
 It was intended for service on secondary lines, so axle load was limited to 15 tonnes, quite low by German standards.
 Such machine, designated class 24, with 1-3-0 axle arrangement, was ordered in 1924 and built at F.Schichau in Elbing (now Elbląg, Poland) in 1927.
 Many elements (including boilers, wheels and cylinders) were the same as used in class 64 light tank locomotives (axle arrangement 1-3-1).
 New machine proved successful and was soon ordered in quantity.
 Production was continued until 1940 and, despite such long period, only 95 examples were built, most of them by Schichau (67) – the rest came from Borsig (2), Hanomag (8), Henschel (5), Krupp (6) and Linke-Hofmann (7).
-Orders for further twenty machines were cancelled in 1940.
+Orders for further twenty engines (24 096 through 24 115) were cancelled in 1940.
 This diversification was the result of deliberate policy to keep German locomotive industry running even during crisis years.
 Later examples had several modifications, including larger smoke lifters (from 24 064 onwards) and idle axle brakes.
 Most machines had 3T16 tenders, but last 25 examples had larger 3T17s.
 Several improvements were also tested.
 24 069 and 24 070 had high-pressure (25 bar) boilers, which proved generally successful (in service, however, boiler pressure was reduced to 20 bar – mainly for safety reasons).
 24 064 was later fitted with Krauss-Helmholtz lead truck (instead of Bissel-type idle axle).
-Running qualities improved and maximum speed was increased to 100 km/h, but this feature was not introduced in further examples, as production of this type was terminated (orders for 24 096 through 24 115 were cancelled).
+Running qualities improved and maximum speed was increased to 100 km/h, but this feature was not introduced in further examples, as production of this type was terminated.

 Class 24 proved most useful on long, flat routes with small gradients, so most of these machines were used in the northern and north-eastern parts of Germany, mainly Pomerania and Eastern Prussia.
-In 1945 a number of these machines were taken over by Poland; PKP rosters from October 1946 list 31 examples, later designated Oi2.
+In 1945 a number of these locomotives were taken over by Poland; PKP rosters from October 1946 list 31 examples, later designated Oi2.
 Not all of them were serviceable (for example, in October 1948 only 24).
 A few damaged locomotives were also taken over, but only three were given PKP service numbers.
-51 (some sources give 53) machines remained in Germany.
-Most of them served with DB (withdrawn 1966); DR had only five machines that survived in service for two years more.
-The final fate of several examples remains unknown – most probably they remained in the Königsberg area and later fell into Russian hands.
-Some sources give that a number of machines (eight?) found in Poland were also handed over to the USSR shortly after the war, so total number of these machines in Poland had been 42.
-If that is true, there is no trace of these ‘additional’ machines ever being given PKP service numbers.
+24 081 (Schichau 3321/1938) was not re-numbered and was written off in February 1946.
+54 examples remained in Germany, but eight were written off shortly after the war.
+Most of them served with DB (42 examples, withdrawn until 1966); DR had only four engines that survived in service for two years more.
+The final fate of one locomotive remains unknown.
+Eight were taken over by Soviet railways, probably in the Königsberg area.
+According to some sources they were found in Poland and handed over to the USSR shortly after the war.
+If that was the case, there is no trace of these ‘additional’ machines ever being given PKP service numbers.

 Main technical data